sjentsch/jamoviDocs/_pages/jg_32_anova-factorial.rst

    |

-#. | The result is shown in the right panel:
+#. | The results are shown in the right panel:

    |output_anova_factorial|